judithyueli/mexBBFMM2D/README.md

 outputfile = 'case1';
 ```

 Run `compilemex.m`.
-The code will compile and will create a file function with the name you provided for variable outputfile (e.g. `case1.mexmaci64`).
-The extension will change depending on computer architecture.
+It will compile the source code and generate a MEX-file with your provied name (e.g. `case1.mexmaci64`).
+The extension (`.mexmaci64`) will depend on your platform.

 For Windows users: If you get an error about file ammintrin.h missing, follow instructions here: http://www.mathworks.com/matlabcentral/answers/90383-fix-problem-when-mex-cpp-file

 NOTE!!
-The compilation (step 2)  should be performed every time the kernel Q is changed (because the mex file should be recompiled).
+Recompile the MEX-file (step 2) when the kernel function is changed.

 ####Step 3: Run example

 __Example filename:__ `callmxFMM2D.m`

 __Example description:__
 This example is for a 2D regular grid of size 100 x 100.
-The covariance matrix Q of this grid has size 10,000 x 10,000.
-Running `mexBBFMM2D` will perform the multiplication of `Q` (as defined by the kernel in `compilemex.m`) with a matrix `H` given by ones(10000,100).
+The covariance matrix Q of this grid has size 10,000 x 10,000. `mexBBFMM2D` will perform fast multiplication of `Q` (the (i,j)-th entry of Q is kernel(xi, xj)) with a matrix `H` given by ones(10000,100).

-`mexBBFMM2D` can be run in two modes, a testing mode and an application mode.
+`mexBBFMM2D` has two modes, a testing mode and an application mode.

 __Testing mode:__